 A number of LDIF files are provided in the AM .war file for supported identity directory servers.
-The path is /path/to/openam/WEB-INF/template/ldif/{directory_type}, where {directory_type} is one of the following:
+The path is /path/to/openam/WEB-INF/template/ldif/directory-type, where directory-type is one of the following:

-- ad for Microsoft Active Directory - adam for Microsoft Active Directory Lightweight Directory Services - odsee for Oracle Directory Server Enterprise Edition - opendj for ForgeRock Directory Services and Oracle Unified Directory - tivoli for IBM Tivoli Directory Server
+- ad for Microsoft Active Directory - adam for Microsoft Active Directory Lightweight Directory Services - odsee for Oracle Directory Server Enterprise Edition

+- opendj for ForgeRock Directory Services and Oracle Unified Directory - tivoli for IBM Tivoli Directory Server

-For more information on the LDIF files, see "Supported LDIF Files".
+For more information on the LDIF files, refer to Set up directory schemas with LDIF.